eloots/Pi-Akka-Cluster/exercise_013_clustered_sudoku_solver/README.md

 In this step, we add an actor based Sudoku solver.
-Each node will automatically start a solver and another actor will send the same sudoku problem in a continues loop.
+Each node will automatically start a solver and another actor will send the same sudoku problem in a continuous loop.

 ## Steps